Lewis-Cornelius/BSL-Translator/README.md

 npm install express body-parser cors
 ```

-You then need to add `bsltranslator-93f00-firebase-adminsdk-fbsvc-55978db132.json` from Firebase.
+You then need to add your Firebase Admin SDK JSON file.

 #### Steps to Download Your Firebase Admin SDK JSON File
-- Go to Firebase Console: Visit Firebase Console and log in.
+1. Go to [Firebase Console](https://console.firebase.google.com/) and log in
-- Select Your Project: Click on the project associated with bsltranslator-93f00.
-- Open Project Settings:
+2. Select your project
-  - Click on the ⚙️ gear icon in the left sidebar.
+3. Click on the ⚙️ gear icon → **Project settings**
-  - Choose Project settings.
-- Navigate to Service Accounts:
+4. Navigate to the **Service accounts** tab
-  - In the Project settings, select the Service accounts tab.
-  - Scroll down and find Firebase Admin SDK.
-- Generate a New Private Key:
-  - Click Generate new private key.
+5. Click **Generate new private key**
-  - This will download a JSON file (firebase-adminsdk-xxxxx.json).

-**Important Notes**
+6. Save the downloaded JSON file as `bsltranslator-93f00-firebase-adminsdk-fbsvc-55978db132.json`
+7. Place it in `BSL-Translator/project/server`

-- Handle with care!
-This file contains sensitive credentials.
-Do not expose it publicly.
+> **⚠️ IMPORTANT:** This file contains sensitive credentials.
+Never commit it to version control.
+It's already excluded in `.gitignore`.
-- Use in your backend: Place it in a secure location where only authorized applications can access it.
-- **MAKE SURE** to save it as `bsltranslator-93f00-firebase-adminsdk-fbsvc-55978db132.json`
-- **MAKE SURE** IT IS SAVED IN `Group9Project/project/server`

 To make sure everything is installed, run: